cwi-dis/2immerse-editor/doc/live_tool_support.md

 		- `parameter`: parameter identity, to be passed to the `trigger` or `modify` call later.
 		- `type`: type of the parameter (string), see below.
 		- `value`: optional default value.
-- `trigger` triggers a triggerable item.
+- `trigger` (method `POST`) triggers a triggerable item.
 Returns a success indicator.
-Parameters:
+The body is an `application/json` object, with the following keys:
 	- `id`: the item to trigger (string)
 	- `parameters`: list of `parameter`, `value` pairs (strings)
-- `modify` modifies a previously triggered item.
+- `modify` (method `PUT`) modifies a previously triggered item.
 Returns a success indicator.
-Parameters:
+The body is an `application/json` object, with the following keys:
 	- `id`: the item to trigger (string)
 	- `parameters`: list of `parameter`, `value` pairs (strings).